-International observers remain concerned that the Taliban supports terrorist organizations, particularly al-Qaeda, posing a threat to regional and international security.
-The United States invaded Afghanistan after it refused to hand over bin Laden, the mastermind of the 9/11 attacks.
-Under the Taliban’s rule, Afghanistan would remain a safe haven for terrorists who could launch attacks against the United States and its allies, experts say, despite Taliban statements that “Afghanistan’s soil will not be used against the security of any other country.”
+Moreover, international observers remain concerned that the Taliban support terrorist organizations, particularly al-Qaeda, posing a threat to regional and international security.
+The United States invaded Afghanistan after it refused to hand over Osama bin Laden, the mastermind of the 9/11 attacks.
+Under the Taliban’s rule, Afghanistan could become a safe haven for terrorists capable of launching attacks against the United States and its allies, experts say, despite Taliban statements that “Afghanistan’s soil will not be used against the security of any other country.”

 The group was formed in the early 1990s by Afghan mujahideen, or Islamic guerilla fighters, who had resisted the Soviet occupation of Afghanistan (1979–89) with the covert backing of the CIA and its Pakistani counterpart, the Inter-Services Intelligence directorate (ISI).
 They were joined by younger Pashtun tribesmen who studied in Pakistani madrassas, or seminaries; taliban is Pashto for “students.”
 Pashtuns comprise a plurality in Afghanistan and are the predominant ethnic group in much of the country’s south and east.
 They are also a major ethnic group in Pakistan’s north and west.

-The Taliban imposed a harsh brand of justice as it consolidated territorial control.
+The Taliban imposed a harsh brand of justice as they consolidated territorial control.
 Taliban jurisprudence was drawn from the Pashtuns’ pre-Islamic tribal code and interpretations of sharia colored by the austere Wahhabi doctrines of the madrassas’ Saudi benefactors.
-The regime neglected social services and other basic state functions even as its Ministry for the Promotion of Virtue and Prevention of Vice enforced prohibitions on behavior the Taliban deemed un-Islamic.
-It required women to wear the head-to-toe burqa, or chadri; banned music and television; and jailed men whose beards it deemed too short.
+The regime neglected social services and other basic state functions even as the Ministry for the Promotion of Virtue and Prevention of Vice required women to wear the head-to-toe burqa, or chadri; banned music and television; and jailed men whose beards it deemed too short.